Anshumittal123/30Daya-JavaScript-challege/README.md

 # Day 7: Objects
 This is a day 7 of challenge to practices Objects like object creation and Access, Object methods, nested objects, this keyword,  object iteration.

+# Day 8: ES6 + Features
+This is a day 8 of challenges to practices ES6 + Features like Template Literals, Destructuring, Spread and Rest Opeartor, Default parameters, Enhanced Object Literals.